weewx/weewx/docs_src/custom/database.md

     way, This choice is best for large modifications.

 !!!
 Warning
-    Before using `weectl database`, MAKE A BACKUP FIRST!
+    Before using `weectl database`, MAKE A BACKUP!

-    Be sure to stop `weewxd` first.
+    Be sure to stop `weewxd` before making any changes to the database.

 ### Modify the database *in situ*